lsimons/azurefundamentals/Content/Part4-Resources.md

 - Azure SQL Managed Instance
 - MS SQL in a VM

-as well as an array of managed open-source databeses like:
+as well as an array of managed open-source databases like:
 - MySQL
 - PostreSQL
 - MariaDB